 Estimated Cost To Make Each Book: $2.65

-There are many chapters I thoroughly enjoy.
+"Light Throughout The Night" possesses many chapters I thoroughly enjoy.
 One of my favorite chapters is chapter 9.
-I feel the chapter displays the most personality.
-Chapter 9 is the most fun loving, exuberant chapter.
+I feel the chapter displays the most personality, is the most fun loving, exuberant chapter.
 Fun loving, and exuberance are really good things.

 Chapters 11 and 12 I think are also excellent.
 Both are difficult to describe without giving away spoilers.
-Chapter 11 displays both the better and harsher sides of human beings and in-depth emotion.
-Chapter 12 displays compassion and resilience.
+Chapter 11 displays both the better and harsher sides of humans and in-depth emotion.
+Chapter 12 displays compassion as well as resilience.

 I read a book in 2015 called Spare Parts.
 The main characters in Spare Parts overcame many different obstacles within the story.
 Many of the obstacles they overcame displayed the same type of resilience I tried to instill in Glow.